pboyer/nomial/README.md

 ## Nomial

 Nomial is a TypeScript implementation of Cem Yuksel's extremely fast, robust, and simple root finding algorithm presented in the paper "High-Performance Polynomial Root Finding for Graphics" (2022).

-It can be used to find real roots of polynomials of degree 10 and higher.
-This package has no dependencies and is `1.5kb` minified and `787B` minified & gzipped.
+- Find real roots of polynomials of degree 10 and higher.
+- No dependencies.
+- 1.8 kilobyes minified, 844 bytes minified & gzipped.

 ## Installation